 Many websites violate or attempt to violate our guidelines, including by seeking to inappropriately rank higher in search results than our search engine's assessment of their relevance and utility would rank them.
 Such efforts have affected, and may continue to affect, the quality of content on our platforms and lead them to display false, misleading, or undesirable content.
 Although English-language web spam in our search results has been reduced, and web spam in most other languages is limited, we expect web spammers will continue to seek inappropriate ways to improve their rankings.
 We continuously combat web spam in our search results, including through indexing technology that makes it harder for spam-like, less useful web content to rank highly.
 We also continue to invest in and deploy proprietary technology to detect and prevent web spam on our platforms.
 We also face other challenges from low-quality and irrelevant content websites, including content farms, which are websites that generate large quantities of low-quality content to help them improve their search rankings.
+We are continually launching algorithmic changes designed to detect and prevent abuse from low-quality websites.
 We also face other challenges on our platforms, including violations of our content guidelines involving incidents such as attempted election interference, activities that threaten the safety and/or well-being of our users on- or off-line, and the spreading of misinformation or disinformation.